makigas/genshi/docs/pages/index.md

   component framework such as ViewComponent or Svelte, so the framework will write the class names for you.
 - Lightweight and without too much fluff.

-## Is Genshi for me?

-**Probably not, unless you are working on prototypes.** Genshi is a private design system, it implements the design in use in a particular website, but it has a very opinionated design and appearance.

-I started working on Genshi because the original stylesheet of makigas.es was getting difficult to maintain, and code was being duplicated.
-Changes were difficult to make, so things like a dark mode or a new dashboard did not have a chance to be developed.

-Genshi will focus on the components that I need the most in the website, including the backoffice system, such as forms or data tables.
-However, **this is not a general purpose CSS web framework**, or at least I hope I don't accidentally create a general purpose CSS web framework.

 ## Is it stable?